-One purpose of the design review process is for the Board and City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.
+One purpose of the design review process is for the City to receive comments from the public that help to identify feedback and concerns about the site and design concept, identify applicable Seattle Design Guidelines and Neighborhood Design Guidelines of highest priority to the site and explore conceptual design, siting alternatives and eventual architectural design.
+Concerns with off-street parking, traffic and construction impacts are reviewed as part of the environmental review conducted by SDCI and are not part of this review.

-All public comments submitted in writing for this project can be viewed using the following link and entering the record number 3039006-EG: http://web6.seattle.gov/dpd/edms/
+All public comments submitted in writing for this project can be viewed using the following link and entering the record number (3036778-EG): http://web6.seattle.gov/dpd/edms/

-PRIORITIES & BOARD RECOMMENDATIONS
+PRIORITIES & RECOMMENDATIONS

-After visiting the site, considering the analysis of the site and context provided by the proponents, and hearing public comment, the Design Review Board members provided the following siting and design guidance.
+After visiting the site, considering the analysis of the site and context provided by the proponents, and hearing public comment, Staff provides the following siting and design guidance.

-1. Massing:
+1. Massing & Architectural Concept